Ploy

 artifacts: true, // artifact_create

-scheduling: true, // schedule_task
+scheduling: true, // schedule_task, list_scheduled_tasks, get_scheduled_task, update_scheduled_task, delete_scheduled_task

 mcp: true, // mcp_call_tool (when MCP servers are installed)